pataruco/a11y-course/readme.md

 * Use `aria-live` when we _live regions_ are on the page
 * `role=alert` is always used an `assertive` instead a `polite` `aria-live`
 * `role=alertdialog` must have `aria-labelledby` or `aria-label`
-  * Must be a modal to break the flow of the SR.
+  * Must be modal to break the flow of the SR.
 * Using [Aria](https://w3c.github.io/using-aria/) official manual
 * If you use a `<canvas>` use `role=application`
 * To use `tabindex` is ok, but if you found using it, first think to change the source order of your HTML
   * the same of above with `accesskey`
-* The most import thing to help navigation on single page is to have correct hierachy order on titles (`h1` to `h6`)
+* The most import thing to help navigation on a single page is to have correct hierarchy order on titles (`h1` to `h6`)
 * Provide as many _HTML phrases_ as you can, e.g `em`, `strong`, `abbr`, `cite`, `blockquote`, `q`
 * If you are using `em`, `strong` the SR is shouting to blind people.
-* Never use HTML for styling purposes, e.g. use a `h3` to create a blockquote
+* Never use HTML for styling purposes, e.g. use an `h3` to create a blockquote
 * Don't stop the user to increase font sizes, so always use
   * ```css
     html {